 - Professional Development.
 These papers are intended to support leaders of K-12 teacher professional development.

-JMC publishes a minimum of one issue per year with special issues on themed topics.
-All papers are rigorously reviewed using a double-blind peer review process.
+JMC publishes articles on a rolling basis with special issues on themed topics.
+All papers are rigorously reviewed using a double-blind peer-review process.
 The journal is open-access and uses ScholarWorks to support the peer review process and publication of articles.
 All published manuscripts have unrestricted access and will remain permanently free to read and download.

 Image Credit: Alexander Heaton,

 The Max Planck Institute for Mathematics in the Sciences

 James C. Taylor, Delara Sharma, and Shannon Rogers

 Connecting Mathematics and Community: Challenges, Successes, and Different Perspectives